Skip to content

 WHAT WE WANT:

-We want your prose and poetry.
-Essays, fictions, poems, prayers, paeans, incantations.
+We want your prose, hybrid, and experimental writing.
+Essays, fictions, prayers, paeans, incantations, case studies, medical reports.
 Anything and everything.
 We want things that say something, rather than things that talk about saying something.
 Think Esoteric.
 Psychedlic.
 Existential.
 Strange.
 Fantastic.
 Surreal.
 Sub-real.
 Agnostic.
 Insectile.
 Sell us your snake oil.

 We aren’t strict on word counts.
-Most of the prose pieces we accept are not less than 200 words and not more than 2,500 words.
+Most of the prose pieces we accept are not less than 200 words and not more than 5,000 words.
 Of course, we can always can fudge the numbers.
-As for poetry, we prefer hybrid and experimental compositions.
-The rest is for the birds.

 Some of our favorite writers are Franz Kafka, David Foster Wallace, Roberto Bolaño,Vladimir Nabokov, Jose Saramago, Sam Lipsyte, Haruki Murakami, Blaster “Al” Ackerman, Daniel A.I.U.
 Higgs, Rikki Ducornet, Adolfo Bioy Casares, Italo Calvino, Michael Chabon, Hunter S. Thompson, Jorge Luis Borges, Charles Baudelaire, Ludwig Wittgenstein, Arthur Schopenhauer and others.